labordynamicsinstitute/ldilab-manual/_sources/95-15-linux-remote.md

 1. Go to the [BioHPC account request page](https://biohpc.cornell.edu/NewUserRequest.aspx), and create an account on the BioHPC cluster.
 2. Then [contact BioHPC support](https://biohpc.cornell.edu/contact.aspx), requesting to join the ECCO group and lv39 (Lars') "lab" (`ecco_lv39`).

+Consult the [ECCO general documentation](https://labordynamicsinstitute.github.io/ecco-notes/docs/biohpc/slurm-quick-start.html) for more details on the BioHPC cluster for economists!

 **Reserve a node**

 - Go to "User", then  [Reservations page](https://biohpc.cornell.edu/lab/labres.aspx), choose "Restricted", and reserve a node: